 It’s a question that often gets asked at the annual GTNA neighborhood meeting— people want to know how they can best support their local elementary school!

-Anana students who live north of Schroeder Road face significant safety and attendance issues, due in part to the fact that they live within 1.5 miles of the school and so do not qualify for District busing or transportation.
-1.2 miles is a long way for a child to walk on their own without supervision, especially across a busy road and in inclement weather—most are less than 8 years old; none are older than 10.
-The school attempted to create a Walking Bus system in the fall to help these students but it didn't work out.
+Anana students who live north of Schroeder Road face safety and attendance issues due to, due in part to the fact that they live just within 1.5 miles of the school and previously didn't qualify for District busing or transportation.
+1.2 miles is a long way for a young child to walk on their own without supervision, especially across a busy road and in inclement weather.
+As of October, the School Board approved a 2025-26 bus pick up for Anana students living in this area—a great success story and longtime in the making.
+The school has been advocating for over a year to find a solution supporting these students, having even attempted to create a Walking Bus system last fall.
+As a community partner, GTNA sent a letter early on to the school board urging them to support the proposed bus route solution.

 Feel free to copy Alder Harrington-McKinney on your email at: district20@cityofmadison.com.
 She is impressed with the spirit and participation of the neighborhood residents.